-- More than one-third of adults and over 12.5 million children and teens in the US are obese.
+1. More than 1/3 of adults and over 12.5 million children and teens in the US are obese.
 In the last 30 years, obesity in children and teens has nearly tripled.

-- In a survey of 9th through 12th graders in 2011, 13.1 percent of the teens admitted to skipping breakfast in the past 7 days, while 11.3 percent had drunk 3+ servings of soda per day in the same time frame.
+3. In a survey of 9th through 12th graders in 2011, 13.1% of the teens admitted to skipping breakfast in the past 7 days, while 11.3% had drunk 3+ servings of soda per day in the same time frame.

-- Rest is a very important aspect of living a healthy lifestyle.
-Teenagers need 9 or more hours of sleep per night for their bodies to function properly.
-Less than a third of high school students in 2011 reported getting 8 or more hours of sleep per night.
+6. Teens need 9+ hours of sleep per night for their bodies to function properly.
+Less than 1/3 of high school students in 2011 reported getting 8 or more hours of sleep per night.

-- The more fresh foods you consume, the healthier you will be.
-Foods that do not expire contain unnatural preservatives, additives, and chemicals that deteriorate your body.
-Focus on fruits, vegetables, lean meats, whole grains, low-fat dairies, and above all, moderation in whatever you eat.
+8. Foods that don't expire contain unnatural preservatives, additives, and chemicals that deteriorate your body.
+Focus instead on fruits, vegetables, lean meats, whole grains, low-fat dairies, and above all, moderation in whatever you eat.

 9. The rate at which your body burns calories when you are resting is called your "resting metabolic rate."
 If you cut calories below what's needed for RMR, your body will go into survival mode because it doesn't have the energy to perform basic functions.